dwyl/flutter-stopwatch-tutorial/README.md

 <div align="center">

-    # Flutter Stopwatch ⏱
+# Flutter Stopwatch App ⏱

-    A tutorial for building a basic stopwatch from scratch using flutter.
+<span>A tutorial for building a basic stopwatch from scratch using flutter.</span>

 </div>